grommunio/admin-web/README.md

 ## Security

-grommunio Admin API follows good practices of security. grommunio constantly monitors security related issues. grommunio Admin API is provided "as is" without any warranty.
+grommunio Admin web follows good practices of security. grommunio constantly monitors security related issues. grommunio Admin web is provided "as is" without any warranty.
 For professional support options through subscriptions, head over to [grommunio](https://grommunio.com).

 _For more information and to report security issues, please refer to our [security documentation](doc/SECURITY.md)._